-The practical construction of parametric classifiers expressing the maximally permissive DAP for any given RAS instance Φ is substantially facilitated by the following two facts:

-- 1) A monotonicity property that is possessed by the state safety concept in disjunctive/conjunctive RAS and postulates that if state s is no greater, componentwise, than state s', and state s' is safe, then state s is also safe.
-This property enables the restriction of the coefficients of the inequalities employed by the sought classifier to nonnegative values, and, more importantly, it also enables the computation of a pertinent classifier that will provide effective representation of the sought dichotomy of the admissible and inadmissible subspaces by considering explicitly in this computation only the maximal safe and the minimal unsafe states. - 2) An additional simplification in the design of the sought classifiers stems from the realization that, in any given RAS Φ, the process instances executing certain processing stages that will never contribute to the formation of a deadlock can be projected away during the assessment of state safety.
-[As a more concrete example of such stages, the reader can consider the terminal stage(s) of any given process type.]
-The existing methodology for the computation of the considered classifiers identifies and removes these redundant state components in an automated manner.
+The practical construction of parametric classifiers expressing the maximally permissive DAP for any given RAS instance $\Phi$ is substantially facilitated by the following two facts: (i) A monotonicity property that is possessed by the state safety concept in Disjunctive / Conjunctive RAS and postulates that if state s is no greater, componentwise, than state s', and state s' is safe, then state s is also safe.
+This property enables the restriction of the coefficients of the inequalities employed by the sought classifier to nonnegative values, and, more importantly, it also enables the computation of a pertinent classifier that will provide effective representation of the sought dichotomy of the admissible and inadmissible subspaces by considering explicitly in this computation only the maximal safe and the minimal unsafe states. (ii) An additional simplification in the design of the sought classifiers stems from the realization that, in any given RAS $\Phi$ , process instances executing certain processing stages that will never contribute to the formation of a deadlock, can be projected away during the assessment of state safety.
+The existing methodology for the computation of the considered classifiers identifies and removes these redundant state components in an automated

-The literature also shows results that characterize the potential existence and the computation of parametric classifiers for the representation of the maximally permissive DAPs that consist only of a single layer of linear inequalities on the underlying RAS state; such classifiers are characterized as linear.
+The literature also avails of results that characterize the potential existence and the computation of parametric classifiers for the representation of the maximally permissive DAP that consist only of a single layer of linear inequalities on the underlying RAS state; such classifiers are characterized as "linear".
 Obviously, linear classifiers are simpler to analyze and construct than the generic two-layered classifiers described in the previous paragraphs.
-But a key condition for the existence of such a classifier for any given RAS Φ is that the convex hull of the safe states of this RAS does not contain any unsafe states.
-On the other hand, it can also be shown that this requirement for linear separability of the safe and unsafe subspaces will always be satisfied by RASs with binary state spaces.
-RASs with binary state spaces; such RASs arise whenever each processing stage requests at least one resource type of unit capacity.
+But a key condition for the existence of such a classifier for any given RAS $\Phi$ is that the convex hull of the safe states of this RAS does not contain any unsafe states.
+On the other hand, it can also be shown that this requirement for linear separability of the safe and unsafe subspaces will always be satisfied by RAS with binary state spaces.